alexbevi/alexbevi.github.com/source/_posts/2018-10-01-technical-services-engineering-at-mongodb.markdown

 By the time I got to this point in the job posting I was already sold.
 MongoDB is either trying to staff their first tier support with ridiculously over-qualified employees, or Technical Services really isn't what I would have thought.

-I was sold.
 I proceeded to fill out the application, attach my resume and cover letter and crossed my fingers.

 ### WHAT'S A TECHNICAL SERVICES ENGINEER IN PRACTICE